Shamontiel's Bookshelf & Author Interviews

 Braxton, Toni and Michelle Burford "Unbreak My Heart: A Memoir"

-Brian Smith and Robin Bronk "Art & Soul: Stars Unite to Celebrate and Support the Arts"
+Brian Smith and Robin Bronk "Art & Soul: Stars Unite to Celebrate and Support the Arts" (Chicago Tribune review) or "Art & Soul"

 Brown, Bobby and Nick Chiles "Every Little Step: My Story"